simpleframeworks/jobsd/README.md

 ### Disable Auto Migrations

-Auto migrations create the DB tables and structure required for JobsD.
-It is run when starting JobsD `Up()`.
-Auto migrations are only required the first time JobsD runs so it can be disabled using the following method.
+Auto migrations create the DB tables and structure required for JobsS.
+It is run when starting JobsS `Up()`.
+Auto migrations are only required the first time JobsS runs so it can be disabled using the following method.

 ```go
 jd.AutoMigrate(false)